shakti230/Project2018/README.md

 *Figure 16*

+### Analysis 9
-#### Analysis 9 - Plot a matrix to display the correlation between the attributes
+Plot a matrix to display the correlation between the attributes.

 - See project repository for python code used to run this output.